This slope looks steep and scary, but this is what we work on and this is why we wrote this publication.

-Click on the link if you want your own copy, revised fall, 2013.
+Click on the link below if you want your own copy, revised, 2015.
 Safe Harbor Environmental Education Publications are free.

 Safe Harbor uses natural systems to stabilize steep, very steep slopes and eroding coastal bluffs.
 We have developed innovative techniques (low impact, low profile, low maintenance and low cost) to re-establish stability.

 Site specificity will play a role in developing alternatives analysis for specific project locations.
 Our principles and strategies are transferable from site to site but techniques and materials need to be site appropriate.
 Succesional biomass platforms need to be created.
 Over time, these will provide linkage to scale with adjacent habitat systems.
 We have found that “jumping” successional stages produces materials heavy, maintenance heavy projects with unnecessary survivability issues.

 On Cape Cod, we have successfully used steep slope stabilization principles for sand/soil mix slopes of up to 90 feet high.
 The Cape’s slopes often reflect glacial compression of soil materials rather than the expected angle of repose for compositional materials.

 Natural vegetation normally stabilize slopes.
 Lack of the root/stem/leaf surface system, due to anthropogenic or other causes, reduces stability and creates exponential wind/water erosion risks, not to mention secondary impacts from eventual deposition.
 Safe Harbor advocates “reverse terracing” or “in slope benching” to provide temporary retention and infiltration mitigation pending sustainable performance of the native vege system (usually 3 years).

 The key to solving erosion issues is controlling the speed and infiltration of storm water.

 The camera angle misrepresents the steepness here.
 Several thousand pounds of storm water have left its mark on the slope.